apache/sedona/docs/community/develop.md

 ![](../image/ide-java-9.png)

 Re-run the test case.
-Do NOT right click the test case to re-run.
+Do NOT right-click the test case to re-run.
 Instead, click the button as shown in the figure below.

 ![](../image/ide-java-10.png)